KickItLikeShika/k-means/README.md

 # K-means

-This repositry contains the python implementation of K-means clustering algorithm (Unsupervised learning algorithm).
+This repository contains the python implementation of K-means clustering algorithm (Unsupervised learning algorithm).

 Applied the k-means on a matlab data from Machine learning course from stanford university by Andrew ng.